-Visit carersuk.org/wales/help-and-advice/self-advocacytoolkit-wales to download 'Complaints letter template'.
+Visit carersuk.org/self-advocacy to download 'Complaints letter template'.

 Keep a copy of your letter and any response.

-If someone responds to you by telephone, ask them to put their response in writing.
+If someone responds to you by phone, you might find it helpful to make a note of any key points or ask them to follow up in writing.

-Try to make a note of what they say at the time for your own records